 For more detailed information on all types of treatments please check out the Alzheimer’s society fact sheet.

-Make sure you know what to look out for, here we’ve put together a list of the top 10 early signs of dementia, which you can take a look at in more detail.
+To help make sure you know what to look out for, we’ve put together a list of the most common early signs of dementia, which you can take a look at in more detail.
+You can also download our free guide to dementia for information on diagnosis, legal considerations and support available.